What to Avoid During your Home Purchase

-What's better than getting a bunch of new stuff to adorn your future home?
-Not much.
-However, buying big-ticket items before closing could be trouble.
-There are still a few major hurdles to jump before the keys are handed over.
-Here are some actions to stay clear of before closing to be sure your transaction goes well.
+What's better than buying a bunch of new stuff to go in your future home?
+Nothing.
+But buying big ticket items before your loan closes can be a misstep.
+Keep in mind that until your keys are in hand, your lender is watching you very closely.
+Here are some things to stay clear of during the home buying process to be sure the transaction goes well.

-Don't look for a new career Consistency in your job history is a positive thing to lenders.
-Getting a new job before you start the application process for a loan may not affect your approval at all.
-But in some cases, switching jobs during the mortgage loan approval process might bring concern and hinder your approval.
+Don't look for a new career.
+Consistency in your work history is a positive thing to lending institutions.
+Getting a new career before you apply for a mortgage loan may not get in the way of your approval at all.
+But for some, changing careers during the mortgage approval process might bring concern and hinder your approval.

 Alternative Mortgage Group can walk you through the pitfalls of getting a mortgage.
 Call us: 561-395-4264.